elastic/support-diagnostics/README.md

 ## Additional Options
 * You can specify additional java options such as a higher -Xmx value by setting the environment variable DIAG_JAVA_OPTS.
-* To include all logs, not just today's use the --archivedLogs option.
 * To suppress all log file collection use the --skipLogs option.
 * Because of the potential size access logs are no longer collected by default.
 If you need these use the --accessLogs option to have them copied.
-* If you have sensitive information in your logs and wish to scrub them, you will need to make sure your last three logs are unzipped before running the utility.
-Configure the scrub.yml to designate the sensitive character data you wish to modify and the value you wish to substitute.
-You can the trigger the replacement process with the --scrub option.

 ## Alternate Usages
 ### Remote